masamerc/sevp/README.md

 - [x] automatic tagging & releasing
 - [ ] one-liner installation
 - [ ] support installation via homebrew
-- [ ] support other shells than zsh
+- [x] support all commonly used shells
 - [ ] support for other types of environment variables (currently only supports AWS_PROFILE)